-Cloudera Data Science Workbench will store all application data at /var/lib/cdsw.
-In a CSD-based deployment, this location is not configurable.
-Cloudera Data Science Workbench will assume the system administrator has formatted and mounted one or more block devices to /var/lib/cdsw.
+Cloudera Data Science Workbench stores all application data at /var/lib/cdsw.
+On a CSD-based deployment, this location is not configurable.
+Cloudera Data Science Workbench will assume the system administrator has formatted and mounted one or more block devices to /var/lib/cdsw on the master node.
+Note that Application Block Device mounts are not required on worker nodes.